 Mary Laura Philpott writes essays that examine the overlap of the absurd and the profound in everyday life.
 Her writing has been featured in print or online by the New York Times, the Washington Post, the Los Angeles Times, McSweeney’s, the Paris Review, and other publications.
 She’s the founding editor of Musing, the online magazine of Parnassus Books, as well as an Emmy-winning cohost of the show A Word on Words on Nashville Public Television.
 She wrote and illustrated the humor book Penguins with People Problems, and her forthcoming I Miss You When I Blink will be published by Touchstone in April 2019.
 Mary Laura lives in Nashville with her family.

-Leonard Pitts, Jr. has been a columnist, college professor, radio producer, and lecturer.
-He is the author of one of the most popular newspaper columns in the country and of several critically-acclaimed books, including the novels Grant Park (2015) and Indie Next Pick Freeman (2012) both from Agate Bolden.
+Leonard Pitts Jr. has been a columnist, college professor, radio producer, and lecturer.
+His regular column in the em>Miami Herald is of one of the most popular newspaper columns in the country and he is the author of several critically acclaimed books, including the novels Grant Park (2015) and Indie Next Pick Freeman (2012), both from Agate Bolden.
 His lifelong devotion to the art and craft of words has yielded stellar results, chief among them the 2004 Pulitzer Prize for commentary.
-His new novel, The Last Thing You Surrender: A Novel of World War II--also from Agate Bolden--releases on February 5, 2019.
+His new novel, The Last Thing You Surrender: A Novel of World War II—also from Agate Bolden—releases on February 5, 2019.